erichonorez/notes/microservice_architecture_is_not_a_software_development_approach.md

 ### Failure

-How do you avoid the propagation of a failure across all of your system?
+How do you avoid the propagation of a failure all over your system?

 ## Conclusion

-Working with micro services is not an easy thing.
-Dealing with distributed system have a lot of complexities.
+Working with microservices is really hard due to their complexity.
+The set of potential problems related to distributed systems contains more points than the small list I mentionned in this article.

-Falling to early in the microservice envy could move you away from the first concern of your application: solving business problems.
+Maybe microservices are a solution for you but maybe not.
+Falling too early in the microservice envy could move you away from the first purpose of your application: solving business problems.

-Microservices architecture have a lot of advantages only if you apply it well.
-Applying it requires skills and practices.
+Microservice architecture have a lot of advantages in terms of deployment and release management.
+But it is only true if you apply it well.
+Applying it well requires skills and practices.

-It could be harder to deal with problem issued by a misused of microservices than dealing with monolithic application problems.
-Sometimes it does not worth.
+It could be harder to deal with problems issued by distributed systems than dealing with monolithic application problems.
+It might not be worth.

+My advice is that we should first design a monolithic application and try to apply a good and modular design and then move step by step to a microservices architecture... only if needed.
+If you have designed a modular monolithic application it should be easy to evolve to a distributed application.

+Approach like Domain Driven Design really helps you to deal the complexity of your application and create modular design.
+Principles like Clean Code gives you some practices in order to improve your code quality.
+These tools can really give your keys to create better software.
+Not the microservice architecture.

+## REMAINING

 The productivity could fall.
 The bug fixing in a distributed environement may have a slower convergence time.

-Design first monolithic app and try to apply good and modular design and then move step by step to a microservices architecture.

-## REMAINING
 However

 Moreover it is really important to understand what you need.
 Modularity doesn't necesserally means microservces.